 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-A charge-off is a debt that a creditor has given up trying to collect on after you’ve missed payments for several months.
+A charge-off is a debt that a creditor has given up trying to collect on after the debtor — the person who borrowed the money — has missed payments for several months.

-These can include balances from a credit card, mortgage or other debt you take on.
-As a last resort, the creditor can decide that the debt is a loss for the company and designate it as “charged off.”
+Regardless of the type of debt, a charge-off means that, as a last resort, the creditor can decide that the debt is a loss for the company and designate it as a charged-off account, or “charge-off.”

 But that doesn’t mean you’re off the hook.
 Even though your account is charged off and the creditor reports it as a loss, you’re still responsible for paying back the debt.
-And the charge-off can remain on your credit reports for up to seven years from the date your first missed payment was reported.
+And the charge-off can remain on the credit history that shows up on your credit reports for up to seven years from the date your first missed payment was reported.

 Here’s how a charge-off can affect your credit, how to tell if it’s accurate, and how you can pay it and try to get it removed from your reports.